-After above described basic analysis, the peaks can be analyzed further to get answers to our biological questions.
-There are countless ways and tools for further analyses, the project goals determine which ones we should pick.
+After above described basic analysis, the peaks can be analyzed further to get answers to your biological questions.
+Several options and tools are available for further analyses.
+Your project goals will determine which ones you should pick.
 Just as in the case of basic analysis, we recommend to thoroughly study the manual of the chosen software tool to understand its purpose and its function.
 Below we will list a few common analysis types to further process the peaks, along with example tools again.

-- 5. Visualization: the peaks, the reads, and other data (e.g. gene positions) can be displayed in a suitable genome browser

-- a.
-IGV

-- b.
-IGB

-- c.
-USCS Genome Browser

-- 6. Descriptive statistics: the peaks can be described in various useful ways, like how many reads fall into them, what is their number, mean size and significance etc.; these figures are also very useful when you compare datasets

-- a.
-Peak callers usually provide per peak and/or summary statistics after peak detection

-- b.
-HOMER

-- c.
-GREAT

-- d.
-BFDTools

-- 7. Motif search: in the case of TF data peaks frequently occur at specific motifs, though some HM peaks can also show preference to certain sequence patterns; therefore identifying these motifs and checking enrichments over them is a good practice for TF data analysis, and also applicable for HM data.

-- a.
-HOMER

-- b.
-MEME Suit

-- 8. Annotation, Gene Ontology, Pathway analysis: after annotation/GO/ Pathway analysis you will get a clear picture about which genomic features or pathways your peaks are associated to, providing an important information about disease mechanisms, the role of DNA binding proteins, or treatment effects

-- a.
-HOMER

-- b.
-GREAT

-- c.
-BFDTools

-- d.
-ReactomePA

-- 9. Comparative analysis: this type of analysis is the obvious choice when you have several datasets from comparable conditions (e.g. treated and untreated cells) or when you want to check the performance of your ChIP-seq by comparing it to a reference; there are many different ways to compare peaks, including checking the overlaps, the correlation of enrichment sizes and performing statistical tests on the peaksets

-- a.
-HOMER
+- 5. Visualization: the peaks, the reads, and other data (e.g. gene positions) can be displayed in a suitable genome browser - a.
+IGV b.
+IGB c.
+USCS Genome Browser - 6.
+Descriptive statistics: the peaks can be described in various useful ways, like how many reads are in them, the number of peaks, mean size, significance, etc. These figures are also very useful for comparing datasets. - a.
+Peak callers usually provide per peak and/or summary statistics after peak detection - b.
+HOMER c.
+GREAT d.
+BEDTools - 7.
+Motif search: For transcription factors, data peaks frequently occur at specific motifs, though some HM peaks can also lean toward certain sequence patterns.
+Therefore identifying these motifs and checking their enrichments over them is a good practice for TF data analysis, which is also applicable for HM data. - a.
+HOMER b.
+MEME Suit - 8.
+Annotation, Gene Ontology, Pathway analysis.
+After annotation/GO/Pathway analysis you will get a clear picture about which genomic features or pathways your peaks are associated with providing an important information about disease mechanisms, the role of DNA binding proteins, or treatment effects - a.
+HOMER b.
+GREAT c.
+BEDTools d.
+ReactomePA - 9.
+Comparative analysis: this type of analysis is optimal when you have several datasets from comparable conditions (e.g. treated and untreated cells) or when you want to check the performance of your ChIP-seq by comparing it to a reference.
+There are many different ways to compare peaks, including checking the overlaps, the correlation of enrichment sizes and performing statistical tests on the peaksets - a.
+HOMER b.
+BEDTools c.
+DiffBin

-- b.
-BEDTools

-- c.
-DiffBind